nikhilverma360/Lifafa/README.md

 To disable it, **delete `.github` directory**

-## Contributing to Scaffold-ETH 2
+## Contributing to Lifafa

-We welcome contributions to Scaffold-ETH 2!
+We welcome contributions to Lifafa!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.
+Please see [CONTRIBUTING.MD](https://github.com/nikhilverma360/Lifafa/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Lifafa.